VishalKowdlay/VishalKowdkay/README.md

 # Welcome to my GitHub 🌍🧑‍🎓
-- 🦆 I'm a Computer Science major at MIT
+- 🦆 I'm a Computer Science major at NJIT
 - 😄 Pronouns: He/him